Tesla 1Q earnings 7 times more than year ago on strong sales

 The company said its weekly production for the quarter was strong, but a spike in COVID-19 cases brought the temporary shutdown of its factory in Shanghai, as well as part of Tesla’s supply chain.

-Shares of Tesla closed Wednesday down nearly 5% at $977.20, but rose 4% in extended trading, after the company released its numbers.
+Shares of Tesla closed Wednesday down nearly 5% at $977.20, but it more than regained the day’s losses in extended trading, after the company released its numbers.
 The stock is down about 7.5% so far this year.

-CEO Elon Musk is expected to attend the company’s earnings conference call later Wednesday.
-He also could be asked about his $43 billion hostile bid to take over Twitter.
+Musk was not asked about his $43 billion hostile bid to take over Twitter.

 Despite the Chinese production and supply chain problems, Tesla reiterated its guidance of 50% annual average growth in vehicle deliveries over the next several years.
 “The rate of growth will depend on our equipment capacity, operational efficiency and the capacity and stability of the supply chain,” the company said.